 Each of these training events requires a separate training request.
 Note: Category 3 Rotorcraft Requirements - Candidates who seek flight training in the operation of rotorcraft with a maximum certificated takeoff weight of 12,500 pounds or less are subject to the above Category 3 clarification.
 Candidates must obtain approval for the initial license, instrument rating or multi-engine rating if the pilot does not hold a fixed-wing equivalent.

-Category 4 - Candidates who seek recurrent training in the operation of aircraft with a maximum certificated takeoff weight (MTOW) greater than 12,500 pounds, and are current and qualified on the aircraft for which they are requesting training.
+Category 4 – Recurrent for type-rated aircraft Candidates who seek recurrent training in the operation of aircraft with a maximum certificated takeoff weight (MTOW) greater than 12,500 pounds, and are current and qualified on the aircraft for which they are requesting training.
 These training requests are submitted by the flight training providers.

 No. If done correctly the first time, additional flight training does not require resubmitting additional fingerprints.
 However, you must use the same account (pin) number that you used for your initial flight training request in order for this exemption to apply.